DPotoyan/Chem324/_build/python-intro.md

+Loops alow you to go over the elements of containers and act on them given specific instructions.
 You can loop over the elements of a list like this: